gpg/gpg4win/doc/README.en.txt

 - GPA and Kleopatra are now registred for OpenPGP and S/MIME related file extensions.

+- The file encryption dialog in Kleopatra has been redesigned to reduce steps and improve user experience.

+- Kleopatra automatically detects the type of an input file and automatically starts the corresponding action (e.g. decrypt).

+- Symmetric (password only) encryption is now accessible through Kleopatra and can be combined with public-key encryption.

+- Pinentry now enables you to inspect the typed passphrase.

 3. Known Bugs (and Workarounds)
 ===============================